The North Face Gotham III

 With a total of six pockets, The North Face Gotham III has a tremendous amount of storage space.
 This includes two large handwarmer pockets, two outer chest pockets, an internal media pocket with a hole for headphone cords, and an upper arm pocket.
 In our opinion, this may be overkill and we were never able to use all of the storage, but it does contribute to the jacket’s trendy looks and casual appeal.
 And the hand pockets do have a fleece lining, which makes them reasonably comfortable without gloves.

 The North Face Gotham III measures 29 inches (73.6 centimeters) at the back, which is very functional for casual use.
 The jacket sits below the hip for added warmth, but isn’t quite parka-length and therefore still easy to walk and move in.
-If you’re looking for more length, The North Face does make the Outer Boroughs and McMurdo III parkas, which have similar styling but are 4 inches longer in length at 33 inches (they fall about mid-thigh).
+If you’re looking for more length, The North Face does make the Outer Boroughs Jacket (33.5 in.) and McMurdo Parka (32.5 in.), which have similar styling but fall about mid-thigh.

 We don’t always have rave reviews about The North Face jackets when it comes to durability, but the Gotham III impressed us here.
 The jacket has proven to be extremely hardwearing and tough, with no notable wear or issues throughout its testing.
 It’s worth mentioning that The North Face doesn’t provide a denier spec (a measurement of fabric thickness) for the Gotham, but it’s much more confidence-inspiring than lighter nylon performance pieces with visible down baffles.
 All in all, this is one burly jacket that should last for many seasons of winter use.

-At 3 pounds 1.6 ounces, the Gotham III is one of the heaviest models in our winter jacket round-up.
-Much of this is due to the heavy shell material, but the lower-quality, 550-fill down has an impact too.
+At 3 pounds 1.6 ounces, the Gotham III lands on the heavy end of the winter jacket spectrum.
+Much of this is due to the thick shell material, but the lower-quality, 550-fill-power down has an impact too.
 To reiterate, weight isn’t nearly as big of a concern in the casual realm as it is for performance use, but this is a hefty and bulky winter jacket nevertheless.
 Predictably, packability isn’t a strong suit either.
 Taking the size and materials into account, the Gotham takes up a lot of space in a closet or suitcase, doesn’t pack down into any of its pockets, and doesn’t come with a stuff sack.
 If compressibility is a concern, we recommend looking elsewhere.
-For a warm winter jacket that still manages to pack down relatively small, we like the Rab Neutrino Pro.
+For a warm winter jacket that still manages to pack down relatively small, we like the Rab Neutrino Pro (1 lb.
+5.3 oz.).

 Over the years, we’ve found many of The North Face’s jackets to run baggy and large, and the same holds true for the Gotham III.
 This isn’t necessarily a bad thing—the Gotham has a roomy fit that is comfortable and allows for ample layering underneath.
 We ordered our typical size medium and the fit was good overall, but we wouldn’t have wanted it to be any larger.
 It’s worth noting that the jacket has no adjustability at the waist in the form of a hem drawcord or cinch, but the ribbed knitting at the bottom has a good amount of elasticity and seals air out.